LucaDiFiori/CPP---Module---03/README.md

 ```
 Now, when B and C inherit from A using virtual inheritance, D will have only one instance of A, shared between B and C. This eliminates the ambiguity and avoids the duplication of A.

 When D calls show(), there is no ambiguity, and the program knows to call A::show() because only one instance of A exists in D

+### Note:
+- **Base Class Constructor using virtual**: When an object of the derived class (e.g. D) is created, the base class constructor (A) is called only once, regardless of how many inheritance paths lead to it.
+This simplifies the management of the base class state.
+- Virtual inheritance must be applied to derived classes (B,C) that directly inherit from the common base class (A) to resolve the "diamond problem."
+It is not necessary to declare virtual inheritance in the class that inherits from these derived classes (D) because the virtual inheritance has already been resolved upstream.

 ***